Healthy Homes Assessment Korokoro

 Home Assessments Korokoro for Rental Properties

-There are many concerns you should look for when conducting the house inspection to determine whether your rental property is in compliance with the requirements of the Healthy Homes Standards.
-The most common are:
+There are many things to check in the home inspection to determine whether your rental property is in compliance with the minimum requirements of the Healthy Homes Standards.
+Some examples include:

-The consequences of not having an Healthy home that is in compliance with regulations under the Residential Tenancies Act and consequently being on the wrong side of a Tenancy services ruling can be significant for property managers and landlords.
-For specialist advice get in touch now and schedule your rental properties home evaluation.
+The repercussions of not having the Healthy Home in accordance with the Residential Tenancies Act and consequently being on the wrong side of an Tenancy services ruling can be extremely costly for property managers and landlords.
+For professional advice, call today and book your rental properties home assessment.

 home assessments for rental properties